 “Obeying God never brings on public evils.
 I know it can’t.
 It’s always safest, all round, to do as He bids us.”

-Now, if the truth must be told, our senator had the misfortune to be a man who had a particularly humane and accessible nature, and turning away anybody that was in trouble never had been his forte; and what was worse for him in this particular pinch of the argument was, that his wife knew it, and, of course was making an assault on rather an indefensible point.
-So he had recourse to the usual means of gaining time for such cases made and provided; he said “ahem,” and coughed several times, took out his pocket-handkerchief, and began to wipe his glasses.
-Mrs. Bird, seeing the defenceless condition of the enemy’s territory, had no more conscience than to push her advantage.
+Now, if the truth must be told, our senator had the misfortune to be a man who had a particularly humane and accessible nature, and turning away anybody that was in trouble never had been his forte [strength]; and what was worse for him in this particular pinch of the argument was that his wife knew it and, of course was making an assault on rather an indefensible point.
+So he had recourse to the usual means of gaining time for such cases made and provided; he said “ahem” and coughed several times, took out his pocket-handkerchief, and began to wipe his glasses.
+Mrs. Bird, seeing the defenseless condition of the enemy’s territory, had no more conscience than to push her advantage.

 14. How does the plight of Harriet Jacobs illustrate the role that class played in the Cult of Domesticity?